oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

           servicePort: 9411
 ```

-Firstly note that the api here is the networking.k8s.io/v1beta1 API.
-In recent versions of Kubernetes this was been changed from extensions/v1beta1 to indicate that Ingress configuration is part of the Kubernetes networking features.
+Firstly note that the api here is the `networking.k8s.io/v1beta1` API.
+In recent versions of Kubernetes this was been changed from `extensions/v1beta1` to indicate that Ingress configuration is part of the core Kubernetes networking features.

 The metadata specifies the name of the ingress (in this case zipkin) and also the annotations.
 Annotations are a way of specifying name / value pairs that can be monitored for my other services.
 In this case we are specifying that this ingress Ingress rule has a label of Kubernetes.io/ingress.class and a value of nginx.
 The nginx ingress controller will have setup a request in the Kubernetes infrastructure so it will detect any ingress rules with that annotation as being targeted to be processed by it.
 This allows us to define rules as standalone items, without having to setup and define a configuration for each rule in the ingress controller configuration itself.
 This annotation based approach is a simple way for services written to be cloud native to identify other Kubernetes objects and determine how to hendle them, as we will see when we look at monitoring in kubenteres.